DhananjaySarathe/TrendLens/trend-lens/README.md

 - All TypeScript files are compiled to JavaScript in the `dist/` folder
 - The build script copies `manifest.json`, popup HTML, and public assets
 - Test the extension by loading the `dist/` folder in Chrome as an unpacked extension
+- The build process verifies all required files are present

 ---